MahamudM90/testimonial-box/README.md

 # Testimonial-Box
-This is a small Site We of Testimonial-Box.
+This is a small Site Web of Testimonial-Box.